-Non-campus building or property
+Non-campus building or property:

 Any building or property owned or controlled by a student organization officially recognized by the institution; or any building or property (other than a branch campus) owned or controlled by an institution that is used in direct support of or relation to the institution's educational purposes, is frequently used by students and is not within the same reasonably contiguous geographic area of the institution.
+Non-campus buildings or property includes locations where "Official" College sponsored extended trips are occurred.

-Public property
+Public property: